shoelim/shoelim.github.io/_pages/dynamai.md

   - /dynamai
 ---

 Dynamai is a fundamental machine learning (funML) research lab grounded in applied mathematics.
-We prioritize addressing meaningful problems over abstract elegance, developing and applying mathematics to understand, improve, and advance ML systems with real-world impact.
+We focus on addressing meaningful problems over abstract elegance, developing and applying mathematics to understand, improve, and advance ML systems with real-world impact.
 Our research spans **generative modeling**, **sequence modeling**, **robustness and reliability in ML**, and **ML for science**.
 We collaborate with research groups and institutions worldwide, partnering with leading researchers to accelerate discovery and impact.
 <br>

 ## News